Friday, August 1, 2025

 Sunday, June 1, 2025

-Sewing Tutorial: Charming Seat Belt Cushion
+Sewing Tutorial: Omma's Seat Belt Cushion

 Sometimes, no matter how you position them, seatbelts rub up against your neck or shoulder the wrong way.
 For me, it's the ones at work (I drive school buses); for my cousin, it hits her chemo port.
 When I found out my cousin had cancer, I wanted to do SOMETHING to help, and a dear friend told me that her mom had used a small pillow to protect her port from the rubbing of the seatbelt.
 Perfect; a quick project to make things more comfortable.
+This project is named for my friend's mom.

 In this example, the side with the hearts goes against the area you want to protect